The Death Penalty Law: Q&A

 This is especially true regarding acts of terrorism carried out on an ideological basis, by people who are already willing or even aspire to die.
 The death penalty may even have the opposite effect of deterrence by creating a model for imitation or a motivation for revenge.

-One of the stated goals of the bill is to undermine the incentive to carry out kidnappings for the purpose of prisoner‑exchange deals.
+One of the stated goals of the law is to undermine the incentive to carry out kidnappings for the purpose of prisoner‑exchange deals.
 The thinking is that when there are Palestinian prisoners in Israeli prisons who have carried out terrorist attacks, it creates an incentive for terrorist organizations to kidnap Israelis in order to make deals and release the prisoners.
 If every terrorist who carries out a terrorist attack in which people were murdered is executed, there would be no "serious" prisoners in the prisons, and there would therefore be less incentive to kidnap Israelis.
 But there may actually be cases in which the government would want to release murderers in exchange for hostages.
 The death penalty would prevent the government from making that decision, and would constrain the government’s ability to use its discretion, as well as various political and diplomatic tools, to reach various agreements, including agreements that would release future Israeli hostages.

 What is the position of Israel’s security institutions (the military, the National Security Council, the Shin Bet)?